Bruce P. Matez, Esq., APM

 Certified by the Supreme Court of New Jersey as a Matrimonial Attorney

 Approved R. 1:40 Post ESP Economic Mediator in the State of New Jersey

 Bruce Matez is one of the top divorce and family law lawyers in Southern New Jersey.
 Bruce has over 24 years of experience handling all types of family law matters including but not limited to divorce (including complex divorce litigation), custody and parenting time (visitation), child support, alimony/spousal support, adoption, domestic violence, equitable distribution of marital property, equitable allocation of marital debt, child abuse and neglect (formerly DYFS) matters, same sex Civil Unions and Domestic Partnerships.
-He has substantial experience in preparing and negotiating pre-marital and cohabitation agreements and marital settlement agreements.
+He has substantial experience in preparing and negotiating pre-marital and cohabitation agreements and divorce settlement agreements.

-Currently, a significant portion of his practice involves serving as mediator for couples who are seeking an alternative to divorce and family law litigation or are involved in post-divorce disputes and want to avoid litigation through the court.
+A significant portion of his practice involves serving as mediator for people who are seeking to avoid litigating their divorce, post-divorce and other family law disputes in court.
 He is often appointed by the court and colleagues as a mediator or arbitrator and is widely recognized as one of the top mediators in South Jersey.
 Bruce is also a trained Collaborative Divorce Law practitioner, which is a less expensive and more amicable alternative to divorce litigation.
-He is a founding member (along with a small group of other South Jersey divorce attorneys, family therapists, and forensic accountants) of the South Jersey Collaborative Divorce Professionals, the first of its kind in this area.
-In addition, he is a member of the International Academy of Collaborative Professionals (IACP).
+He is a founding member of the South Jersey Collaborative Divorce Professionals, the first of its kind in this area.
 He has also been appointed by the court and chosen by colleagues to serve as a parenting coordinator and a Guardian Ad Litem for children who are embroiled in a custody or parenting time dispute between their parents.